Perversity equals weight for Painlev\'e spaces: Perverse Leray filtration

 The specific forms of $PH^{PX}(q,t)$ can then easily be determined using Proposition \ref{prop:Dol} and the fibers $F_{\infty}^{PX}$, and for convenience they are included in Table \ref{table:Dol}.

 \begin{proof} As $\Mod_{\Dol}^{PX}$ is a non-compact oriented $4$-manifold, by Poincar\'e duality we have

-We use the geometric characterization of the perverse filtration provided in \cite[Theorem~4.1.1]{dCM} in terms of the flag filtration $F$.
-Namely, let $\R h_*$ denote the right derived direct image functor in the derived category of constructible sheaves and $R^l h_*$ be the $l$'th right derived direct image sheaf.
 Let $\H$ denote hypercohomology of a complex of sheaves and $H$ stand for cohomology of a single sheaf.
-Let $Y_{-1}\in Y$ be a generic point and $ \underline{\Q}_{\Mod}$ be the constant sheaf with fibers $\Q$ on $\Mod_{\Dol}^{PX}$.
 Here and throughout this section, for ease of notation we drop the subscript ${\Dol}$ and the superscript $PX$ of $\Mod_{\Dol}^{PX}$ whenever this latter is in subscript.
-It is known that there exists a spectral sequence ${}_L E_r^{k,l}$ called the (ordinary) Leray spectral sequence degenerating at the second page
+It is known that there exists a spectral sequence ${}_L^{\mathfrak{p}} E_r^{k,l}$ called {\it perverse Leray spectral sequence} degenerating at the second page